-One of Miami's most impressive spaces, designed by Swiss architects Herzog & de Meuron, integrates tropical foliage, glass, concrete and wood – a melding of tropical vitality and fresh modernism that fits perfectly in Miami.
+One of Miami's most impressive spaces, designed by Swiss architects Herzog & De Meuron, integrates tropical foliage, glass, concrete and wood – a melding of tropical vitality and fresh modernism that fits perfectly in Miami.
 PAMM stages some of the best contemporary exhibitions in the city, with established artists and impressive newcomers.
 The permanent collection rotates through unique pieces every few months – drawing from a treasure trove of work spanning the last 80 years.
-Don't miss.
+Don't miss it.

 The temporary shows and retrospectives bring major crowds (past exhibitions have included the works of famed Chinese artist Ai Weiwei and kinetic artist Julio Le Parc).
 The outdoor space has hanging gardens that took an entire two months to install.